 For many of these variables, different scholars would give you different answers.
 How are you going to deal with scholarly difference?

 We encourage you to note points where scholarly disagreement exists in your comment box while still checking one of the available answer boxes.
 The database is also designed so that alternative responses to a single question can coexist side-by-side, giving users a snapshot of the state of scholarly consensus (or lack of consensus) on any given topic.
-We are also hoping that scholars who disagree with existing responses will be motivated to contribute their own answer sets in order to have their interpretations represented in the database, a process now facilitated by our "Challenge Answer" button.
+We are also hoping that scholars who disagree with existing responses will be motivated to contribute their own answer sets in order to have their interpretations represented in the database, a process now facilitated by our "Affirm/Challenge/Comment" function.

 We are taking a broad approach to the concept of "religion" in order to capture as much religious behavior throughout the world and throughout history as possible.
 The Oxford English Dictionary's definition 5b offers the closest approximation: "a pursuit, interest, or movement, followed with great devotion."
 Under this definition, both groups who have complex belief systems and those who focus more on practice and ritual at the expense of belief will be welcome.
 We hope to encompass groups who adhere to structures traditionally considered "religions" as well as philosophical traditions.

 The DRH is described as a “quantitative and qualitative” encyclopedia.
 Where’s the qualitative content?

 The long-term vision for the DRH is for it to consist of a core of standardized, quantitative data (the set of check-box answers in the entries filled out by experts) that will anchor related qualitative data.
 At the moment, this related qualitative data consists primarily of the recommended sources for each entry, comments attached to each quantitative answer, and the ability to add images or other rich media to one’s entry.